Posted By:

 The council is using money from the government’s Transforming Cities Fund to decarbonise transport in the region.
 The investment is already delivering rewards.

-For example, the council’s integration of contactless payment methods across public transport systems brings the value-for-money benefit of £3.63 for every £1 invested including through journey time savings, increased patronage and reduced operating costs.
-Prioritising investment here will save 442,549 hours in journey times per year for existing travellers, through faster onboarding processes.
+For example, the council’s integration of contactless payment methods across public transport systems brings the value-for-money benefit of £3.63 for every £1 invested through journey time savings, increased patronage and reduced operating costs.
+Prioritising investment here will save 442,549 hours in journey times per year for existing travellers through faster onboarding processes.

 Anticipated economic benefits include reduced congestion due to a shift from the use of private vehicles to sustainable modes of travel, as well as reduced delays to bus passengers.

 Anticipated health benefits are another clear driver of the project.
 Higher levels of exercise are expected to boost local people’s health and reduce mortality rates, while also reducing absenteeism in the city’s workforce.
-Overall, the council estimate a benefit-cost ratio, with every £1 invested expected to create £2.84 in wider benefits related to health and wellbeing.
+Overall, the council estimates a benefit-cost ratio, with every £1 invested expected to create £2.84 in wider benefits related to health and wellbeing.

 The authority has also worked with external organisations to create a broader cycling culture across the local area.
-It has joined forces with partners such as Sustrans, British Cycling and Living Streets to deliver important engagement initiatives.
+It’s joined forces with partners such as Sustrans, British Cycling and Living Streets to deliver important engagement initiatives.
+These include the £300 bike challenge, a fund for city-based groups to promote a cycling culture more widely.

-These include the £300 bike challenge, a fund open to city-based groups to promote a cycling culture more widely.
-In addition, Open Streets is a monthly event bringing communities together for walks, guided tours, bike try-outs, art and entertainment around the city’s streets.
-Open Streets has helped to connect local residents and improve cycling safety.
+Open Streets is a monthly event bringing communities together for walks, guided tours, bike try-outs, art and entertainment around the city’s streets.
+Open Streets has helped to connect local residents and improve cycling safety, alongside the annual Walk Leicester and Ride Leicester festivals.

-Strong political leadership was essential to Leicester’s approach ensuring that there was a commitment to the significant planning and engagement that was needed.
+Strong political leadership was essential to Leicester’s approach, ensuring that there was a commitment to the significant planning and engagement that was needed.

 Find more guidance for local authorities on our Learning Out Loud pages.